L'Occitane International: Unattractive Despite Undemanding Valuations

 I assign a "Neutral" rating to Hong Kong-listed international beauty products company L'Occitane International S.A.
 (OTCPK:LCCTF) (OTC:LCCTY) [973:HK].

 While the stock is not expensive, it is not an attractive investment candidate because of the following negatives.
 Temporary store closures as a result of the coronavirus outbreak are expected to have a negative impact on L'Occitane International's revenue in 4QFY2020 (YE March) and FY2021.
-Also, L'Occitane International's recently-acquired U.K. skincare brand, ELEMIS saw revenue growth slow in the recent 3QFY2020, more time is needed to see if ELEMIS' future performance can justify its acquisition price.
+Also, L'Occitane International's recently-acquired U.K. skincare brand, ELEMIS saw revenue growth slow in the recent 3QFY2020, more time is needed to see if ELEMIS's future performance can justify its acquisition price.
 Furthermore, L'Occitane International's decline in profitability and increase in financial leverage were concerns prior to the coronavirus outbreak.

 On the flip side, L'Occitane International's P/E valuation is undemanding relative to historical averages, implying that some of the negatives have already been priced in, which warrants a "Neutral" rating.